OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

     - Aligning the worm gear axis with its pinion was not obvious.
     - Moved to V3, with a beveled gear
 - With V3 (See [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SunFlower/SolarPanelStand.v3) and [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SunFlower/SolarPanelStand.v3/stl))
     - The beveled gear pinion (3D printed, in PLA) was hard to lock in place.
-Some skatting happens on the axis from time to time.
+Some skating happens on the axis from time to time.
     - ![pinion](./pictures/bevel.pinion.jpg)
     - Moved to V4, with a short worm gear
 - With V4 (See [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SunFlower/SolarPanelStand.v4) and [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SunFlower/SolarPanelStand.v4/stl))